Title: Rio Rainbow Gate!

 The soundtrack of the series is probably the easiest to review: it was ok.
 There was nothing special about it, the standard J-pop that I’m not a huge fan of.
 The opening and ending theme weren’t that captivating.
 I did enjoy the opening as a background song during the final episode (or was it the ending?
 I don’t know they both sound the same to me).
 Everything else was quite standard and nothing really to take note of.

 Final statements: Rio: Rainbow Gate! was surprisingly better than I expected.
 I know that most people still wouldn’t like the premise or want to sit the through the first few episodes so I will give it a low priority watch.
-I don’t feel that the series was all that bad, and they worked well with what they had: hot girls, a casino, and imagination (corny but true).
+I don’t feel that the series was all that bad, and they worked well with what they had: a casino and imagination (corny but true).
 Give it a go if you are bored or have absolutely nothing else to watch.